Start of Main Content

 The data shows significant regional variation in hospital size, highlighting the differences in healthcare infrastructure, population density, and access to specialized care across the U.S. Understanding these trends can guide regional healthcare development, ensuring that resources are allocated appropriately to meet the needs of diverse populations.

-The Northeast region has the largest average square footage at 602,691.24 sq. ft.
-Hospitals in this region are generally larger likely due to a higher concentration of major teaching hospitals, specialized medical centers, and advanced healthcare infrastructure in cities such as New York, Boston, and Philadelphia.
+Hospitals in the Northeast are the largest on average at 599,584 sq. ft., likely due to a high concentration of major teaching hospitals, specialized medical centers, and dense urban infrastructure in cities like New York, Boston, and Philadelphia.

 Learn more